-Regarding taste, Physical Graffiti is not as sweet as the S8.
+Regarding taste, Physical Graffiti is not as sweet as the S8 we've seen above.
 It has this perfect balance between sweetness and tartness which many people love.
 It's not over-powering, not too sweet either.
-It tastes like golden kiwis.
+Some describe Physical Graffiti as tasting like golden kiwis.

 #3.
 Delight: Like Melon

 Delight looks like a regular dragon fruit.
-The fruits can be very big and up to 1.5 lbs.
+The fruits can be very big and up to 1.5 lbs (680 grams).